meet the coaches

 Before Maine, Emilie played at Anoka High School where she was captain and earned a Hobey Baker Award in her senior season.
 Emilie has spent time coaching youth hockey players for several years across Minnesota and Maine.
 Most recently, Emilie was the head coach for the St. Francis/North Branch Girls’ High School team in the 2017-2018 season.

-AJ graduated with a B.S. in Communication from the University of Wisconsin-River Falls.
-He currently resides in Woodbury, MN, with his wife, Danielle.
+AJ graduated with a B.S. in Communication from the University of Wisconsin-River Falls and has a Masters of Arts in Sports Management.
+He currently resides in Prescott, WI with his wife, Danielle and children, Rocco, Reyna and Rose.

 I started playing hockey at the age of 4.
 I played high school hockey for two years at Chisago Lakes High School, making a state appearance in 2014.
 After that I played a year of AAA in the NAPHL for the Minnesota Revolution before moving onto junior hockey for two years, including a year in the NOJHL for the Blind River Beavers in Ontario.
 I am currently going into my junior year of college and playing at Hamline University